MidLogRun/Song-Slice/README.md

 4. **Discover New Reads:**
    - Explore top-rated songs of the week
-   - widen your horizon by listening to something new
+   - Widen your horizon by listening to something new

 ## Feedback and Support

-Please submit an issue on GitHub with any feedback, and we will try to fix it as soon as we can.
+Please submit an issue on GitHub with any feedback, and we will try to fix it as soon as possible.